earthboundkid/Watsuji-and-Aesthetics/5 Art, History, and Milieu.md

 If there are any lessons to be gleaned from this cultural clash, it must be the cultural reception of art cannot be separated from the culture at large.
 When Japan found itself face-to-face with the West politically and technologically, an aesthetic confrontation was sure to follow.
 At the same time, however, the arts of Japan did not simply collapse in the face of Western pressures.
 Rather, they adapted to the crisis by developing various potentials that were hidden in the matrix of past artistic choices.
 For example, Masaoka Shiki took the longstanding trend towards a separation between *renga* [連歌][ja] and individual poems and formalized it by coining the term haiku [俳句][ja] to refer to these poems.
 While in retrospect the antecedents of this separation are evident in the work of his predecessors, it was pressure from the West that caused Shiki to draw out the distinction explicitly.
 A similar dynamic of Western pressure causing the reevaluation of past artistic values is evident in the _The Book of Tea_ by [Okakura][sc] Kakuzō.

 ####[Okakura][sc] Kakuzō
 [Okakura][sc] Kakuzō ([岡倉覚三][ja], 1862--1913), also known as [Okakura][sc] Tenshin ([岡倉天心][ja]), was born in Yokohama, Japan.
 At that time, Commodore Perry had recently opened Japan to foreign trade and influence, and Yokohama was at the bustling center of the new influx of Western goods and ideas.
 According to Christopher Benfey, Okakura learned English in the missionary school of James Hepburn at a young age (_Great Wave_, 77), and throughout his life, Western acquaintances were struck by how fluent and elegant his English was.
-(He wrote three books in English which were only made available Japanese after his death.)
+(In his life, he published three books in English which were made available in Japanese only after his death.)
 After this initial Western education, Okakura's father was alarmed to learn his son was illiterate in Japanese and sent him to a Buddhist temple to receive traditional training in the Eastern classics (78).
+Following this, he graduated from Tokyo Imperial University, an institute of Western learning.
 As a result of this upbringing, Okakura was always a something of a hybrid: appearing Japanese but fluent in English, knowledgable about the East but initially educated by the West, wearing in a suit when in Japan but costumed in a kimono when in Boston.
 In that sense, Okakura lived his life as an embodiment of the overlapping values of Meiji era of Japan (1868--1912).
 Just as Japan was opening itself up to Western values and trying to decide how to integrate them into its culture, so too, Okakura lived a life traveling the world attempting to defend what he thought to be Japan’s artistic and cultural legacy while also looking towards its future.

 Okakura had a profound, if subtle, influence on the theories of art that we have been looking at in this chapter.
-Watsuji was once a student of Okakura and claims that his lectures “filled us with *a love of art*” (WTZ 17:352) and “gave us a viewpoint from which to look at works of art” (WTZ 17:353).† At a young age, Okakura was the companion of Ernest Fenollosa, and when Fenollosa went to Nara to catalog the "lost" treasures of Japanese art, Okakura was by his side as they uncovered the Yumedono Guze Kannon of the Hōryūji for the first time in unknown hundreds of years (Benfey, 82--84).
-The tales of this journey, no doubt, influenced Watsuji when he wrote his own _Pilgrimages to the Ancient Temples in Nara_.
+Watsuji was once a student of Okakura and claims that his lectures “filled us with *a love of art*” (WTZ 17:352) and “gave us a viewpoint from which to look at works of art” (WTZ 17:353).† At a young age, Okakura was a companion and translator for Ernest Fenollosa.
+When Fenollosa went to Nara to catalog the "lost" treasures of Japanese art, Okakura was by his side as they uncovered the Yumedono Guze Kannon of the Hōryūji for the first time in unknown hundreds of years (Benfey, 82--84).
+This mission again shows the two sides of Okakura’s life.
+His love of Japanese art sent him out to preserve it against Western appropriation, but he went alongside a Western art collector.
+He respected the ancient temples as repositories of beauty, but he did not trust them to maintain their collections.
+The tales of this journey, no doubt, influenced Watsuji when he wrote _Pilgrimages to the Ancient Temples in Nara_ (1919)† based on his own travels to many of the same locations.

 † In “Memories of Professor Okakura” (_Okakura-sensei no Omoide_ [岡倉先生の思い出][ja], WTZ 17:352--4), available as part of the essay collection, _Mask and Persona_ (_Men to Perusona_ [面とペルソナ][ja]) and originally written in 1936 on the occasion of Okakura’s work being translated and published in Japanese.

+† _Pilgrimages to the Ancient Temples in Nara_ is _Koji Junrei_ [古寺巡礼][ja] (WTZ 2).
+Available in translation by Hiroshi Nara.

 Heidegger as well seems to have learned from Okakura.
 The first occurrence of the phrase *[in-der-Welt-Sein][de]* (“being-in-the-world”) appears to have been in the 1919 translation of Okakura’s _Book of Tea_ from English into German.
 According to Tomonobu [Imamichi][sc], his teacher Kichinosuke [Ito][sc] gave this book to Heidegger as a gift shortly after its publication, and this lead to Heidegger’s later use of the phrase in _Being and Time_.† Thus, the concept of space in Heidegger’s early work that Watsuji found to be valuable but underdeveloped actually stemmed in part from a Japanese source.
 Additionally, Benfey accuses Okakura of having illegitimately noted Japanese philosopher [Kuki][sc] Shūzō ([九鬼周造][sc], 1888--1941), and while others dispute the claim, in any event it is clear that Okakura was close to Kuki’s mother and played an important role in his upbringing (89, 107).
 Kuki, in turn, was a student of Heidegger and introducer of Sartre to Heidegger’s work, which led to its further development by the French existentialists.